Welcome to the Eaton family website galleries

 So now NextGen is usable for all albums.
 It doesn’t use as much inode and file space as WordPress’s gallery function but I still need to watch it doesn’t get too big and upset the server administrators.

 There is a way to use Flickr to store your photos and have them display on your website as for this example of Montsalvat in Eltham below.
-Using Flickr put the images you want into an album and then grab the album ID and insert a shortcode.
+Using Flickr and Flickr Album Gallery Pro put the images you want into an album and then grab the album ID and insert a shortcode.
 It saves much space and speed on your server.

 Don’t forget to make your photos in the album “public” otherwise they won’t be displayed.

 In 2018 Smug Mug took over Flickr from Yahoo so it could have a short future, especially if it’s no longer free.
-Then it will be time to consider Google Photos!
+In February 2019 the free ride has ended; but you can still store 1000 images and have them served to your WordPress website.
+Google Photos are also good but you can’t embed albums yet.

 Koken, A Photographer’s CMS